Kristina01111000/Drws_site/README.md

 - Remove the word introduction from the top of the course content
 - 4 element course spacing when window is small fix it
 - Check on other account how the course content that we don’t have access to yet looks
-- Email him on the 27th if i haven’t heard from him
-- sent email on 28th -> no response, assuming no meeting tomorrow

 promo page video logo shows
 Mangaer of youtube now also